akshayvadher/akshayvadher.github.io/content/posts/when-i-felt-low-i-got-motivation-booster-hard-way/index.md

 Now I think that day, I should have helped him in any way possible; maybe financial.
 I was naive back then.

 ##### _P.P.S._
-Still, over the time I've learnt that, though some have bigger and _real_ issues, some issues are as hurting as the _real_ ones.
-For example, being in depression or loosing a parent; issue with those issues is, everyday you have to live that issue, there isn't anything you can do to rever or get around.
+Still, over time I've learnt that, though some have bigger and _real_ issues, some issues are as hurting as the _real_ ones.
+For example, being in depression or losing a parent; the issue with those issues is, every day you have to live that issue, there isn't anything you can do to rever or get around.
 Seek professional help for those.

 #### Credit
 Photo by [Benjamin Davies](https://unsplash.com/@bendavisual?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/motivation?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)